morph3us1984/litter/README.md

 - Ubuntu 20.04
 - OR
 - Windows 10 / 11 with WSL (running Ubuntu 20.04).
 Chia has to be installed inside Ubuntu.
-- Synced Chia Full Node
+- Synced Chia Full Node (running on Ubuntu in case you are using WSL)
-- Synced Chia Wallet
+- Synced Chia Wallet (running on Ubuntu in case you are using WSL)

 ## Installation